OutliersSolutions/MarceloGallardoB.github.io/_pages/about.md

 I am broadly interested in Convex Optimization, Microeconomic Theory, Optimal Control, and Optimal Transport applied to Economics.

-I am currently involved in several academic endeavors, including my thesis, two working papers, and a book on Dynamical Systems and Optimal Control Theory in continuous time, specifically designed for economists.
+I am currently involved in several academic endeavors, including my thesis, two working papers, and a book on Dynamical Systems and Optimal Control Theory in continuous time for Economics.
 At the beginning of 2024, I concluded writing a book, for which I am a co-author, on Optimization and Convex Analysis with applications in microeconomics.
+We are awaiting its publication.

 For more information about my background, please refer to [my CV](https://MarceloGallardoB.github.io/files/CV.pdf).